AzureMentor/microsoft-graph-docs/concepts/best-practices-concept.md

 Client applications can be broken by the addition of members to an existing enum.
 For some newer enums in Microsoft Graph, a mechanism is available to allow for adding new members without incurring a breaking change.
 On these newer enums, you'll see a common *sentinel* member called `unknownFutureValue` that demarcates known and unknown enum members.
 Known members will have a number less than the sentinel member, while unknown members will be greater in value.
 By default, unknown members are not returned by Microsoft Graph.
 If, however, your application is written to handle the appearance of unknown members, it can opt-in to receive unknown enum members, using an HTTP *Prefer* request header.

+> [!NOTE]
->**Note:** If your application is prepared to handle unknown enum members, it should opt-in by using an HTTP *prefer* request header: `Prefer: include-unknown-enum-members`.
+> If your application is prepared to handle unknown enum members, it should opt-in by using an HTTP *prefer* request header: `Prefer: include-unknown-enum-members`.

 ## Storing data locally